 Of important note, Beverly Hills is also a city of artists.
 Beverly Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beverly Hills’s character.

-Telecommuters are a relatively large percentage of the workforce: 12.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.25% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Beverly Hills is a somewhat ethnically-diverse city.
+Beverly Hills is a very ethnically-diverse city.
 The people who call Beverly Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beverly Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Beverly Hills include Russian, German, Polish, and English.
+Important ancestries of people in Beverly Hills include Iranian, Russian, Polish, German, and Italian.

 The most common language spoken in Beverly Hills is English.
 Other important languages spoken here include Persian and Spanish.